MicrosoftDocs/dataexplorer-docs/data-explorer/lightingest.md

 [LightIngest](https://github.com/Azure/Kusto-Lightingest/blob/main/README.md) is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 The utility can pull source data from a local folder, an Azure blob storage container, or an Amazon S3 bucket.

-LightIngest is most useful when you want to ingest a large amount of data, because there is no time constraint on ingestion duration.
+LightIngest is most useful when you want to ingest a large amount of data, because there's no time constraint on ingestion duration.
 It's also useful when you want to later query records according to the time they were created, and not the time they were ingested.

-For an example of how to auto-generate a LightIngest command, see [ingest historical data](ingest-data-historical.md).
+For an example of how to autogenerate a LightIngest command, see [ingest historical data](ingest-data-historical.md).

 ## Prerequisites